UTDallasEPICS/Soccer-Robot-Web/README.md

 - The website shall display the game queue
 - The website shall display additional information such as About Us, How to Play, and Help
 - The user shall be able to login and logout through Auth0
+- The user shall be able to select a new username
 - Newly registered users shall be able choose a unique username (2-15 characters, alphanumeric except for dashes ```-``` and underscores ```_```)

 ### Queue System